powerjg/learning_gem5/part2/helloobject.rst

 	scons build/X86/gem5.opt

-Step 6: Modify the config scripts to use your new SimObject
+Step 5: Create the config scripts to use your new SimObject
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that you have implemented a SimObject, and it has been compiled into gem5, you need to create or modify a ``Python`` config file to instantiate your object.